What happens next? Day by day after the Queen’s death

 D+3 – Monday September 12

-Procession is expected along Royal Mile to St Giles’ Cathedral.
+Procession expected along the Royal Mile to St Giles’ Cathedral.
 Service and the Vigil of the Princes by members of the royal family.

 The public may get the chance to file past the Queen’s coffin at a mini lying in state in St Giles’.